‘DWTS’ Pro Jenna Johnson Reveals What It’s Really Like Working With Tyra Banks Over Tom Bergeron

 He told social media influencer Jessica Madison after she urged him to return last month that the “train has left the station.”

 Tyra will front her first ever DWTS finale next week, and Jenna is still in the running to potentially take home her second mirrorball trophy.
-She and partner Nev Schulman received perfect scores for both dances during last night’s (November 16) semi-final.
+She and partner Nev Schulman received perfect scores for both dances during last night’s (November 16) semifinal.

 She and the Catfish host and producer performed a Foxtrot to Harry Styles’ “Sign of the Times” and a Contemporary dance to “If the World Was Ending” by JP Saxe and Julia Michaels.